SFH-Foundation/sfhfoundation/docs/audios/selected-talks.md

 ---
-title: Single Talks
+title: Selected Talks
 description: Stand-alone talks on the Sufi path, enlightenment, awakening, the Qur'an and various other topics given by Shaykh Fadhlalla Haeri and recorded in various places across the world over the years.
 image: assets/images/12.jpg
 ---

-# Single Talks
+# Selected Talks

 On this page, you will find all the stand-alone talks Shaykh Fadhlalla has given over the years, as opposed to ones organised and grouped together under a common theme.
 Each of these talks is unique, containing an array of insights and threads presenting the amazing connections between the absolute and the relative.